 5PM: Is there anything about your career that you would change?

 Hall: Nah.
 There isn’t anything.
-Maybe one thing.
-I know when I was really successful and I won those three medals in a row, I had a sports psychologist, Beezy Hendricks.
-I would have had somebody help me with my mindset because when I lose it, I lose it.
+Maybe one thing: I know when I was really successful and I won those three medals in a row, I had a sports psychologist, Beezy Hendricks.
+I would have had somebody help me with my mindset.
+Because when I lose it, I lose it.
 I wasn’t always prepared for the bad calls that come any athlete’s way, not just mine, but any athlete’s.
-I think one of the ways I deal with it is the guys who I’m training, I’m putting them in the practice room where they are getting ripped off by me as the official so that when it happens in a match they know how to react better.
+I think one of the ways I deal with it is the guys who I’m training, I’m putting them in the practice room where they are getting ripped off by me as the official.
+That way when it happens in a match, they know how to react better.

 5PM: (Laughs) That’s so tragic you feel the need to do that.